 – Muscle contractions or spasms in the back muscles

 – Weakness, loss of sensation, and/or tingling in one or both legs, or pelvis

 – Sudden inability to walk, stand, or control bladder or bowel movements

 – Back pain after trauma or injury, especially in elderly

 UF Health Spine Specialists

-Note: A referral from your PCP is preferred, or in some cases, may be needed before making an appointment.
-Check with the clinic or have your PCP send a referral.
+Note: A referral from your health care provider is preferred or may be required before making an appointment.
+Check with the clinic or have your provider send a referral.